Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Performance Evaluation

 \subsection{Computation cost and Fronthaul cost}

-In this subsection, we analyze the computational cost and fronthaul signaling cost.
-The costs are computed following the approach outlined in \cite{bjornson2017massive,interdonato2020local,chen2020structured,demir2021foundations}, where only multiplication and division operations are counted per coherence block, as these dominate the computational load.
+We analyze the computational and fronthaul signaling costs of our proposed d-LSFD and combining schemes.
+The costs are computed following the approach outlined in \cite{bjornson2017massive,interdonato2020local,chen2020structured,demir2021foundations}, where only multiplication and division operations are counted, as these dominate the computational load.

-Table~\ref{tab:lsfd-complexity} compares the fronthaul and computational costs for optimal o-LSFD and the proposed decentralized decoding architecture.
-In conventional o-LSFD, each AP must transmit both channel estimates and local data estimates to the CPU, resulting in substantial fronthaul overhead of \( L_uM + \frac{3M T + M}{2} \) complex scalars per UE per coherence block.
-Furthermore, o-LSFD requires computationally expensive matrix operations such as matrix inversion at the CPU that scale as \(\mathcal{O}(TM^2 + M^3)\) per UE, making it impractical for large-scale deployments.

-The proposed decentralized decoding architecture eliminates these bottlenecks by avoiding centralized LSFD entirely.
-Each AP independently computes and applies interference-suppressing local weights, reducing the fronthaul load to only \( L_uM \) complex scalars.
-The computational cost is similarly streamlined to \(\mathcal{O}(TM^2)\) by eliminating the cubic \(M^3\) term associated with large matrix inversions.
-This combination of reduced fronthaul overhead and scalable computation enables practical deployment in dense network scenarios.
+Table~\ref{tab:lsfd-complexity} compares the fronthaul and computational costs for c-LSFD, p-LSFD and proposed d-LSFD.
+In c-LSFD and p-LSFD, each AP must transmit both channel estimates and local data estimates to the CPU, resulting in substantial fronthaul overhead.
+Furthermore, c-LSFD and p-LSFD require computationally expensive matrix operations such as matrix inversion at the CPU.
+The d-LSFD eliminates these bottlenecks by avoiding centralized decoding entirely, reducing the fronthaul load for sending data estimates only.
+The computational cost is similarly streamlined by eliminating the matrix inversions required in c-LSFD.

-As demonstrated in Fig.~\ref{fig:weights_cost}, the proposed decentralized decoding weights computation provides substantial computation cost reduction compared to o-LSFD, particularly as the number of UEs increases.
+As demonstrated in Fig.~\ref{fig:weights_cost}, the proposed d-LSFD weights computation provides substantial computation cost reduction compared to c-LSFD, particularly as the number of UEs increases.
 Similarly, Fig.~\ref{fig:fronthaul_cost} shows that eliminating channel estimate transmission reduces fronthaul overhead.